Wildlife habitat is flourishing in South Texas thanks to Laborcitas Creek Ranch.

 Eighteen irrigation pivots provide the water that fuels fields of brown top millet, sorghum and china red peas for wildlife to feed on.

 Supplemental feeding programs for deer, quail and turkey are conducted.
-Feeding protein to deer increases bucks’ antler development and does’ health conditions for fawn development.
+Feeding protein to deer increases bucks’ antler development and does’ health for fawn development.
 Elevated turkey feeders are maintained year-round, and a corn and sorghum mix is offered for quail during drought and harsh winter conditions.

 A census of deer and quail populations is conducted annually by helicopter.
 Survey results are used to analyze deer density, buck-to-doe ratios, and the number of quail coveys.
 Harvest records kept of all birds, deer and predators harvested on the property are used to manage wildlife populations.